Suming

-Suming Rupi (born 17 July 1978) is a Taiwanese Indigenous musician, singer, songwriter and actor.
+Suming Rupi (born 17 July 1978) is a Taiwanese musician, singer, songwriter and actor.
 He is a member of the "Lacienci" (拉千禧) age set (a form of social organization that is characteristic of 'Amis) of 'Atolan.

 Life and career

 Suming Rupi is a member of the 'Atolan community of the Amis (also known as "Pangcah") people, who live in Taitung and Hualien Counties.
 Rupi is his grandmother's given name.
 He often only goes by his given name "Suming".
 He is also known as Chiang Sheng-min, his Chinese name.
 He sees tradition as fashionable and stylish, and often appears in traditional 'Atolan 'Amis regalia on stage.

 Suming began his music career with the band Totem (圖騰樂團) in 2002.
 He served as one of the two vocalists and the main songwriter of the band.
 Totem won the first prize in the 7th Hohaiyan Rock Festival, which is held annually in Gongliao District, New Taipei.
 Totem released two albums, Over There I Sing (我在那邊唱) in 2006 and Shepherd Boy (放羊的孩子) in 2009, and was nominated for the Best Band in the Golden Melody Awards in 2007 and 2010 for both albums.
 Suming notably used the 'Amis language in rap style in a song "Panay, 19-years-old (巴奈十九)", taken from Over There I Sing.
 In 2006, the Association of Music Workers in Taiwan listed the song as one of the 10 Best Singles of the year, and Over There I Sing as one of the 10 Best Albums of the year.
 In 2021, a bachata version of Suming's song Ho Hay Yan 喔嗨洋 was released by Dominican singer Luys Bien.